 10. Schedule meet-ups with close loved ones.
 You will both look forward to these.
 As a stay-at-home mother, I know how great it is to get another pair of hands.

-5. Take long baths with all the bubble bath products you have because there is no bathtub in the place you are going to (again that might just be me).
+Take baths with all the bubble bath products you have because there is no bathtub in the place you are going to (again that might just be me).

 7. Write down your grandmother’s, mother’s, father’s, and aunt’s recipes.

 8. Spend time reassuring your family that you will keep in touch via Skype, FaceTime, email and other messaging platforms.